Everything Royal

 Ms Carroll said, "There is a network of people inside the Palace on the lookout for cards and gift tags because they are worth thousands to a collector.
 I think the servants and aides took the attitude that they could systematically steal and nothing would happen.
 So they did.
 Often they would respond to adverts in the Times placed by dealers posing as collectors and offering up to one thousand pounds for individual cards and letters.
 But according to Ms. Carroll, many of the servants are well aware of the main dealers and contact them directly.

-Intriguingly, Saunters told The Mail on Sunday that he was contacted six months before by an FBI agent who wanted to quiz him on behalf of British authorities about Burrell.
+Intriguingly, an american autograph dealer told The Mail on Sunday that he was contacted six months before by an FBI agent who wanted to quiz him on behalf of British authorities about Burrell.
 "I didn't know who Burrell was at the time.
 The name didn't mean anything to me and I don't remember ever talking to him.
 The FBI seemed satisfied and I didn't hear from them again.
 I do have other contacts in the Royal household and I'm the main guy for Royal autographs so it is possible he would have known about me. "

-Ms. Carroll did much of her business with a London based dealership who sold her a letter from Princess Diana to Wombat, Diana's pet name for William.
+Ms. Carroll did much of her business with a London based dealer who sold her a letter from Princess Diana to Wombat, Diana's pet name for William.
 Some letters from Diana to Wombat were listed as suspected stolen items by the prosecution in the Burrell trial - though these are not the ones Ms. Carroll bought.
 Ms Carroll said, at the time I was not suspicious.
 I actually had two Wombat letters.
-One

 I knew the origin of - it was when William was sent a sweater at his first school.
 He threw the box away and a classmate pulled the note from Diana out of the trash and gave it to his mother.
-She kept it for 15 years and called me when she was going through a divorce and needed the money, I bought it for 25,500 pounds and sold it to a collector for 32,000 pounds.
+She kept it for 15 years and called me when she was going through a divorce and needed the money, I bought it and sold it to a collector .
 The note was very sweet and was all about how Diana hoped he was being a good boy at school and she hoped he liked his new classmates.
 In July 2000 she bought another wombat latter from the London based dealer.
 She said she paid 26,000 pounds.
 It was a letter about how Diana was glad William was doing well at school and how Mummy and Daddy missed him.

 She added, after Prince Charles's apartments were robbed, I had a call from a man with an Italian accent offering to sell me some cufflinks belonging to Edward VIII.
 Again, I called the Palace and left a message saying I was being offered what I thought was stolen property but no one returned my call.
 Then I called Scotland yard.
 But again, no one rang me back.